mvolkmann/blog/src/htmx.md

-The new HTML attributes enable responding to specific interactions (ex. click) with any HTML element by sending HTTP requests using any verb (GET, POST, PUT, PATCH, or DELETE).
+The new HTML attributes enable responding to specific interactions (ex. click) with any HTML element by sending an HTTP request using any verb (GET, POST, PUT, PATCH, or DELETE).
-The response from these must contain HTML.
+The response must contain HTML.
 Rather than performing a complete page refresh, the returned HTML replaces an existing DOM element (transclusion) or is inserted relative to one.

-This approach removes the need to serialize data to JSON on the server, parse the JSON on the client, and convert it to HTML.
+The HTMX approach removes the need to serialize data to JSON on the server, parse the JSON on the client, and convert it to HTML.

 The server can be implemented using any programming language and server framework.
 The server typically plays two roles.
 First, it serves static files such as HTML, CSS, JavaScript, and images.
-Second, it responds to HTTP requests by returning dynamically generated HTML.
+Second, it responds to HTTP requests by returning HTML.

 HTMX simplifies state management because all the state is in one place, on the server.